-6.2 Air Conditioning
+6.2 Air Conditioning (Optional)

 The air conditioner is self-contained and sea water cooled.
 An AC centrifugal raw water pump supplies sea water that cools the condensing unit as it circulates through the system and is discharged overboard.
-The pump is located in the bilge below the rear aft cabin berth.
+The pump is located in the stern bilge below the step in the engine compartment.
 It is activated whenever AC current is available and the air conditioning system is operating.